Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-reference.md

 nombre de Intune:`Block abuse of exploited vulnerable signed drivers`

-Configuration Manager nombre: todavía no disponible
+Nombre de Configuration Manager: todavía no disponible

 GUID:  `56a863a9-875e-4185-98a7-b882c64b5ce5`